haskell-org/summer-of-haskell/content/ideas/cabal-multiple-libraries.md

 should contain multiple libraries, which are independent units of code that can be built separately.

-The goal of this project is to add support for it to Cabal and cabal-install.
+The goal of this project is to complete a proof-of-concept implementation of multiple public libraries in Cabal and cabal-install.
-Patching hackage-server and/or Haddock will likely be also required.
+The completion of this feature requires additional work outside the scope of this project, including patching hackage-server and Haddock.

 For additional information and discussion, see [cabal#4206](https://github.com/haskell/cabal/issues/4206)